tbenade/wercker-devcenter/source/articles/werckeryml/index.md

     wercker/ruby
     wercker/rvm
     wercker/ubuntu
-    wercker/ubuntu12.04-chef10.18.2
     wercker/ubuntu12.04-nodejs0.10
     wercker/ubuntu12.04-nodejs0.8
     wercker/ubuntu12.04-ruby1.9.3
-    wercker/ubuntu12.04-ruby1.9.3-berkshelf1
     wercker/ubuntu12.04-ruby2.0.0
     wercker/ubuntu12.04-webessentials

-You can visit the [wercker directory](http://app.wercker.com/#explore) for more boxes created by the community.
+You can visit the [wercker directory](http://app.wercker.com/#explore) for more boxes, created by us and the community.

 <a id="services"></a>
 ## services